 Doctors do not know exactly what causes inflammatory bowel disease (IBD).
 IBD appears to be due to an interaction of many complex factors including:

 The result is an abnormal immune system reaction, which in turn causes an inflammatory response in the body's intestinal regions.
-Crohn disease and ulcerative colitis, like other IBDs, are considered autoimmune disorders.
+Crohn disease and ulcerative colitis are considered autoimmune disorders.

 The Inflammatory Response